LeanneCodes/vault-key-generator/README.md

 ## Future Implementations
 - I would add a copy icon, that when you click it, it stores the most recent password string to the user's clipboard.

+## Updates
+- I have added the functionality of a clipboard
+- When the user clicks on the clipboard after generating a password, the password is savaed locally to memory

 ## Credits
 - Mahima Mahajan for her Dribbble design [here](https://dribbble.com/shots/20288725-MyPass-Password-Manager)